Zaid-Ajaj/the-elmish-book/chapters/elm/form-inputs.md

   ]
 ```
 Notice here the following:
- - A check box is simply an `Html.input` element with property `prop.withType.checkbox`
+ - A check box is simply an `Html.input` element with property `prop.type'.checkbox`
  - The function `prop.valueOrDefault` accepts a boolean input to set the value at start-up
  - The event handler `onChange : bool -> unit` gives a nice way to retrieve the value